-Customising the cake
+Customizing the cake

 The cake is seriously decadent by itself.
-However, you can also frost it with chocolate ganache from my bundt cake recipe, chocolate avocado mousse from my brownie recipe or even chocolate tofu mousse from my pie recipe.
+However, you can also frost it with chocolate ganache from my bundt cake recipe, chocolate avocado mousse from my brownie recipe or even chocolate tofu mousse from my tart recipe.

 See my other flourless vegan desserts

 - 1 cup (240g) dairy-free milk

 - 1 cup (200g) roughly chopped vegan chocolate or chocolate chips, (I used dark and semi-sweetened)